jonnonz1/nz-statute-book/acts/public/1957/oaths-and-declarations-act-1957.md

 ### 2 Interpretation
 In this Act, unless the context otherwise requires,—
+  - **audiovisual link** means facilities that enable audio and visual communication between people in different places
   - **Commonwealth** means the British Commonwealth of Nations; and includes every territory for whose international relations the Government of any Commonwealth country is responsible; and also includes the Republic of Ireland as if that country were a member of the British Commonwealth of Nations
   - **Commonwealth representative** means any Ambassador, High Commissioner, Commissioner, Minister, Counsellor, Chargé d'Affaires, Head of Mission, Consular Officer, Pro-consul, Trade Commissioner, or Tourist Commissioner of a Commonwealth country (including New Zealand); and includes any person lawfully acting for any such officer; and also includes any diplomatic secretary on the staff of any such Ambassador, High Commissioner, Commissioner, Minister, Counsellor, Chargé d'Affaires, or Head of Mission
   - **oath** means an oath administered or taken for any purpose, whether in judicial proceedings or otherwise